By Erik Pounds, Head of Product Marketing, Swiftstack

-This article walks you through how to synchronize data from an on-premises SwiftStack cluster to GCP, keeping the data in cloud-native format, which allows it to be accessible by applications and users operating in the public cloud.
+This article walks you through how to synchronize data from an on-premises SwiftStack cluster to Google Cloud, keeping the data in cloud-native format, which allows it to be accessible by applications and users operating in the public cloud.

-This document assumes that you already have SwiftStack storage configured with a container of data and an available bucket in GCP.
-For assistance setting up SwiftStack for the first time, see the Quick Start section of the documentation at https://www.swiftstack.com/docs/.
+This document assumes that you already have SwiftStack storage configured with a container of data and an available bucket in Google Cloud.
+If you need assistance setting up SwiftStack for the first time, see the Quick start guide for SwiftStack.

 After you configure and deploy a synchronization relationship, data changes made on-premises will automatically be replicated to the public bucket.

 SwiftStack is offered for trial at no charge for up to 50 TB of data in non- commercial, non-production uses.
 A single x64-compatible server running standard Linux is required to set up and test this solution.
-To sign up, go to https://www.swiftstack.com/try-it-now.
+To sign up, try out the Test drive.

 The processes doing the replication reside on the nodes that handle the container role.
-These nodes must have network access to GCP in order to replicate the data.
+These nodes must have network access to Google Cloud in order to replicate the data.

 Cloud Sync in SwiftStack exclusively uses the S3 API.
 You will need to get a developer key for your Google Cloud account, which comprises the access key and secret key that are needed for configuration.
-Refer to the Cloud Storage Migration Guide for details.
+For more information, refer to the Cloud Storage migration guide.

 Before mapping a SwiftStack container to a Cloud Storage bucket, you must add a set of S3 API credentials to SwiftStack.
-Cloud Sync integrates with Amazon S3, Google Cloud Storage, and any other object stores that support the S3 API.
+Cloud Sync integrates with Amazon Simple Storage Service (Amazon S3), Cloud Storage, and any other object stores that support the S3 API.